blognami/blognami/packages/@blognami/docs/lib/views/docs/guides/getting-started/index.md

 # 🚀 Getting Started with Blognami

 > **Welcome aboard!** 🎉
-> Blognami is an open-source blogging platform built on its own full-stack web framework — **Sintra**.
+> Blognami is an open-source blogging platform built on its own full-stack web framework — **Pinstripe**.
 > This guide will walk you from **nothing installed** to **your first post live** in just a few minutes.
 >
 > You’ll learn: